 Telling a teenager “not” to do something can backfire, though.
 Educate them and don’t treat them like toddlers.
-Young adults need to learn to make decisions, good and bad, as they need to develop the ability to make decisions on the own.
+Young adults need to learn to make decisions, good and bad, as they need to develop the ability to make decisions on their own.
 Teach them to be as independent as possible, and create a home life where they ask their parents their opinion.

 Educate them about smoking, as Jennifer Scott puts it.
 She also brings up a good point on how chewing tobacco, or dipping, is very popular with young children, as many see their sports heroes with a wad in their cheek.
-Some role models don’t take their jobs seriously enough, and think signing autographs is the extent of their commitment.
+Some role models don’t take their jobs seriously enough and think signing autographs is the extent of their commitment.

 Michael goes on to bring up an excellent point about the importance of not starting smoking at such a young age, and that the numbers are surprising:

-Last year, researchers reported in the Annals of Internal Medicine that 90% of daily U.S. smokers have their first cigarette by age 18 years of age, and that young adults between 18 and 20 years old bought about 90% of the cigarettes for minors.
+Last year, researchers reported in the Annals of Internal Medicine that 90% of daily U.S. smokers have their first cigarette by age 18 years of age, and that young adult between 18 and 20 years old bought about 90% of the cigarettes for minors.

 In Utah, the average age that youths begin smoking is about 13 years old, a state health department survey found last year.